rszczotka/gta5_bunky/README.md

 Simple license key check based on network interface MAC address to keep it simple

-Project still on-going.

 In future ability to handle multiple users at once.

+Database integrations were made for MySQL 5.7 (Since 8.0 wasn't able to communicate with web server)

+**Project still on-going.**

-~Will be possibly re-written to C# in future to boost it's performance~
+*Will be possibly re-written to C# in future to boost it's performance*